LennartHennigs/ESPTelnet/README.md

 - To receive and parse input from the telnet client you can add a handler via `onInputReceived()`.

+- By default, the library waits for a newline character from the client, and sends data to the callback handler one line at a time.
+This behaviour can be turned off by calling `lineMode(false)`.

 __Using it to Debug Code__
 - A common use case is to use it for debuging remote devices, where you might not have access to Serial.
 Thus I added a few macros to make debugging easier: